 Goat Grazing Pilot Project

 Large buckthorn and weedy trees were already removed from the pilot project area prior to the goats arriving.
 Following buckthorn removal, the area was seeded with native grasses.
-The goats were brought in for a few weeks in the fall to eat the smaller buckthorn saplings, reducing the need for herbicides.
-If successful, the goat grazing technique will be repeated for several years.
+The goats were first brought in for a few weeks during fall 2018 to eat the smaller buckthorn saplings, reducing the need for herbicides.
+The grazing process will be repeated several times over the three year pilot project window.
+Over time, the goal is to weaken buckthorn and and other undesirable plants through grazing and allow more desirable species to take over.

 Frequently Asked Questions